ssmythe/learn_mandarin_chinese/README.md

 - Put the pinyin below the characters (paying attention to tone markers and spelling)
 - Put the English translation below the pinyin

+TIP: Translate the dialog often so you get familiar with full sentences and their construction.

 ### Deep Study the Grammar

 - Copy each grammar note in full (English sentences and Chinese characters)
 - Pay attention to example sentences and usage
 - Add any variant sentences you want along with the example sentences to play around with the concept

-### Go through the Exercises

-Exercises can be tough sometimes, especially since there are no answers in the textbook.
+The grammar exercises can be tough sometimes, especially since there are no answers in the textbook.

 This is where the website comes in (when it comes out, very soon, I hope).
 It's a subscription, but the interactive exercises give you immediate feedback, so you know you've got it write.